JustinAW/CG/Projects/3rd-project/README.txt

 Justin Weigle
-CG
+CG Project 3
-Project 3
+Wankel Rotary Engine

-Camera controls have been implemented using the keyboard rather than the menu.
+CAMERA CONTROLS have been implemented using the keyboard rather than the menu.
 Camera controls are as follows:
     A/a -> Rotate camera left / clockwise around the Y axis D/d -> Rotate camera right / counter clockwise around the Y axis